 We can challenge the government’s case and put it to the test.
 With experience, thought and persistent effort, winning is possible.

-Gallagher has successfully defended clients charged with drug crimes in Minnesota for decades.
+And Thomas Gallagher has successfully defended clients charged with drug crimes in Minnesota for decades.

-Would you like to put his experience to work for you?
+So, would you like to put his experience to work for you?

 The Next Step